Remembering the Life and Work of Minakata Kumagusu (南方熊楠)- He is more relevant today than ever

 And if you happen to be in Wakayama Prefecture ( which is a pretty good place to happen to be in!) you might want to make a detour to visit the Minakata Kumagusu Museum.
 Here is an link to its English language web-site.

-But through March 3, 2018 you will have the chance to see an excellent Kumagusu exhibition that can be reached in less than an hour from Tsukuba.
-And while you are there you can catch the amazing show their curators have put together on ancient Andean Civilizations that I have already mentioned in a previous post.
+Back in March 2018 we had the chance to see an excellent Kumagusu exhibition that could be reached in less than an hour from Tsukuba.
+When I was there I was able to catch another amazing show their curators put together on ancient Andean Civilizations that I have already mentioned in a previous post.

 * The official English title of the exhibition: “Minakata Kumagusu – An informant-savant a 100 ahead of his time ” makes you wonder why the National Museum doesn’t have their texts checked by a proper editor.
 The booklet they provide is also full of English errors.